Detector-Empowered Video Large Language Model for Efficient Spatio-Temporal Grounding: Introduction

 \section{Introduction}

-Driven by the recent progress of multimodal large language models (MLLMs), video understanding has rapidly progressed from \textbf{coarse-grained} reasoning tasks, such as video question answering (VQA) \cite{vqa,vqa2}, captioning (VC) \cite{xu2016msrvtt,chen2011msvd}, and summarization (VS) \cite{song2015tvsum,gygli2014summe}, toward \textbf{fine-grained} spatio-temporal reasoning, including video kinematics \cite{yi2020clevrer} and grounded VQA (GVQA) \cite{xiao2024can,lei2020tvqa_plus}.
+Driven by the recent progress of multimodal large language models (MLLMs), video understanding has rapidly progressed from \textbf{coarse-grained} reasoning tasks, such as video question answering (VQA) \cite{vqa,vqa2}, captioning (VC) \cite{xu2016msrvtt,chen2011msvd}, and summarization (VS) \cite{song2015tvsum,gygli2014summe}, toward \textbf{fine-grained} spatio-temporal reasoning, including video kinematics \cite{yi2020clevrer} and grounded VQA (GVQA) \cite{xiao2024can,lei2020tvqa_plus,gan2023temporal,liu2022reducing}.
 With this shift, spatio-temporal video grounding (STVG) serves as a natural bridge between coarse video understanding and fine-grained spatio-temporal reasoning.
-STVG requires locating both the temporal segment and the spatial trajectory (frame-wise bounding boxes) of the object mentioned in the user query. \xf{Recent studies have endowed MLLMs with spatio-temporal localization and reasoning, yielding remarkable results on STVG and related tasks.
-A prominent line of work, \textit{e.g.}, LLaVA-ST \cite{llavast}, textualizes frame-wise bounding boxes and time spans, and then auto-regressively decodes these tokens with a language head, unifying grounding and reasoning under a single generative pipeline.
-However, treating coordinates as text brings two main problems.
-First, the model receives no IoU-based or cross-frame consistency feedback and thus cannot directly judge geometric accuracy or temporal smoothness.
-Second, this text-based decoding produces very long output sequences, aggravating exposure bias: early errors in predicted coordinates are fed back into later steps, leading to accumulated errors and localization drift over time. \cref{fig:intro} illustrates this intuitively.
-LLaVA-ST's mean Intersection-over-Prediction (miOP) gradually decreases over videos consistently.
-Visually, the predicted boxes increasingly deviates from the true object and tends to degenerate into a fixed regions in later frames.
-This motivates us to rethink how spatio-temporal grounding should be performed in MLLMs beyond purely text decoding. }
+STVG requires locating both the temporal segment and the spatial trajectory (frame-wise bounding boxes) of the object mentioned in the user query.